Clinic News

 Clinic Alum Maile Padilla ’10 Wins Prestigious Fellowship to Help Indigent Clients

 Clinic alum Maile Padilla ’10 is one of three recipients nationwide of the prestigious E. Barrett Prettyman Fellowship.
 The Prettyman Fellowship is a two-year program run by the Georgetown University Law Center’s Criminal Justice Clinic.
 In the first five weeks, fellows engage in a rigorous study of criminal law, criminal procedure, evidence, and trial practice.
 Thereafter, they represent indigent clients in criminal cases in D.C.
 Superior Court, starting with misdemeanor cases and progressing to felonies.
 In the second year of the fellowship, they supervise third-year clinical law students who are representing clients facing misdemeanors.
 Clinic Director Elisabeth Semel is confident that the Prettyman selection committee made a wise choice, calling Padilla’s work “breathtaking in its scope, detail, and creativity.”
 She added that “from her first day in the clinic, Maile took the initiative in a way that we hope to see at the end of the clinical training, and never expect to see at the beginning.
 She’s one of the most self-sufficient and resourceful students whom I have ever supervised.”
-For more, click here.
+Read the full article.
 (7/11)

 Clinic Receives Major Award from Death Penalty Berkeley Law’s Death Penalty Clinic has received the 2011 Abolition Award from Death Penalty Focus (DPF), a large nonprofit dedicated to eradicating capital punishment.
 Clinic Director Elisabeth Semel, joined by Associate Director Ty Alper, staff, and clinic alumni Erica Zunkel ’02 and Nisha Shah ’05, accepted the honor May 12 at DPF’s annual awards dinner in Beverly Hills.
 After accepting the award, Semel told the audience the clinic is “transformative for our students, who they are, how they fit in the struggle for social justice, and what responsibility they have as members of the legal profession.”
 She said their experience provides “a tangible sense of the difference they can make in the lives of clients who need, but are often denied, vigorous representation.”
-For more, click here.
+Read the full article.
 (5/11)

 Clinic Associate Director Wins Award for Article on Doctor Participation in Executions